| Hands-On workshops: IPv6 & Multicast

 need your customer ID number, which will be given to you after you

 complete the registration form.
+COST: The cost for the

 Workshop is $200 per attendee, for each workshop.